joshbegley/nyt-latest/previous.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/07/14/crosswords/spelling-bee-forum.html

-**Why Jonker left out Miedema - and why it was the right call**\
+**Why Jonker left out Miedema – and why it was the right call**\
-`A 5-2 defeat looks embarrassing - but the departing Netherlands coach's decision should be judged by more than just the scoreline.`\
+`A 5-2 defeat looks embarrassing, but the departing Netherlands coach's decision should be judged by more than just the scoreline`\
 https://nytimes.com/athletic/6491859/2025/07/14/vivianne-miedema-netherlands-lineth-beerensteyn/

 **Phillies draft Gage Wood, other college pitchers on Day 1 of 2025 MLB Draft**\